jaedenjin/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Billing Account/Prepay Account Freeze_intl.md

 - If you change the configuration of a postpaid resource, the previous frozen amount will be unfrozen and then be frozen again based on the unit price of new configuration.

-- When the resource is reclaimed, the frozen amount will be unfrozen by the settlement date (the first day) of next month.
+- When the resource is released, the frozen amount will be unfrozen immediately.

 ## Billing cycle: monthly